Fine and Applied Arts:

 Education:

-prepares graduates to transfer to earn a bachelor's degree specializing in elementary education, secondary education, or special education.
+prepares graduates to transfer to earn a bachelor's degree.
+Specializing in elementary education, secondary education, or special education.

 Geography: